Bloody Roar (video game): Reception

-Sushi-X of Electronic Gaming Monthly said that the game's visuals "definitely look good, but to see these characters engage in flashy combat is even more impressive."
-Douglass Perry of IGN noted that the graphics had "great shadows" and "detailed textures in both the background and on the characters", but added that while the character design was "cool-looking", it was not "addictive or moving".
-Jeff Gerstmann of GameSpot stated that the game's graphics were "every bit as good as the arcade version".
+Sushi-X said that the game "definitely looks good, but to see these characters engage in flashy combat is even more impressive."
+Perry said the graphics have "great shadows, detailed textures in both the background and on the characters, and likable but yet bizarre design character design", but added that the characters lack the addictive charm of those in the classic fighting games.
+Next Generation agreed that the characters are fairly generic.
+Gerstmann described the PlayStation conversion as "better than its arcade counterpart."

 Perry noted that the "high frame rates and a speedy graphic engine enable moves to be executed quickly and without wait."
-Gerstmann said that the game "runs fast and very smoothly" and that the game's moves are "very dynamic, resulting in a lot of oohs and aahs as a wolf bites a chunk out of his opponent's neck and blood spurts everywhere, splattering on the ground."
+Gerstmann said the game "runs fast and very smoothly.
+The game's moves are also very dynamic, resulting in a lot of oohs and aahs as a wolf bites a chunk out of his opponent's neck and blood spurts everywhere, splattering on the ground."
+GamePro somewhat disagreed, saying that while the game generally runs very fast, it has slowdown problems in the ruins stage.

-Perry admitted that he "actually [liked] half of the tunes, while half of them sound like they've been ripped off from forgettable '80s heavy metal tunes."
-On the voice acting, he noted that the only character sounds he found annoying were those from the character Alice, comparing her to both a "broken record" and Demonica from the Nintendo 64 video game Dark Rift.
-Gerstmann passed the music off as "typical fighting game fare", but said that the sound effects were "really great".

-Next Generation reviewed the PlayStation version of the game, rating it four stars out of five, and stated that "Overall, Bloody Roar has solid gameplay and excellent graphics, even if it doesn't have any sense of style.
+Next Generation stated that "Overall, Bloody Roar has solid gameplay and excellent graphics, even if it doesn't have any sense of style.
 And we'll take raw gameplay over style on any day."
+GamePro gave it a 4.5 out of 5 for graphics, 4.0 for sound, and a perfect 5.0 for both fun factor and control, and concluded that even with competition from the upcoming PlayStation port of Tekken 3, Bloody Roar had the potential to be a major sleeper hit.

+Bloody Roar received a nomination for "Console Fighting Game of the Year" during the AIAS' inaugural Interactive Achievement Awards.